Right Arrow

 Scenario:

-A worker crosses a busy walkway as a crane lowers a steel beam.
-The load swings unexpectedly, and the worker is struck by the beam.
+A crew member crosses a busy walkway as a crane lowers a steel beam.
+The load swings unexpectedly, and the team member is struck by the beam.

 Root Causes & Impact:

-Struck-by incidents are the second most common injury—238 incidents (17.3%)—often caused by falling tools, swinging loads, or moving vehicles (Source: OSHA Injury Summary).
+Struck-by events are the second most common injury—238 incidents (17.3%)—often caused by shifting tools, swinging loads, or moving vehicles (Source: OSHA Injury Summary).
 Poor exclusion zones, unsecured materials, and lack of spotters are frequent contributors.
-These incidents can result in fractures, blunt force trauma, and even death.
+These occurrences can result in fractures, blunt force trauma, and even death.

 How video intelligence helps:

-Video systems can monitor exclusion zones, detect when workers enter danger areas, and trigger real-time alerts.
+Video systems can monitor exclusion zones, detect when personnel enter danger areas, and trigger real-time alerts.
 Reviewing footage helps identify process gaps—like missing signage or traffic control.

 Caught-in/Between (Including Trench/Excavation Hazards)